Chapter 9 Performance Measures

 ## 3 MLM 0.945 0.872

-The coverage rate is close to the desired level of 0.95 for the multilevel model and aggregation estimators, but it is around 5 percentage points too low for linear regression.
+The coverage rate is close to the desired level of 0.95 for the multilevel model and aggregation estimators, but it is a bit too low for linear regression.
 The lower-than-nominal coverage level occurs because of the bias of the linear regression point estimator.
 The linear regression confidence intervals are also a bit wider than the other methods due to the larger sampling variance of its point estimator and higher variability (lower degrees of freedom) of its standard error estimator.

 The normal Wald-type confidence intervals we have examined here are based on fairly rough approximations.
 In practice, we might want to examine more carefully constructed intervals such as ones that use critical values based on \(t\) distributions or ones constructed by profile likelihood.
 Especially in scenarios with a small or moderate number of clusters, such methods might provide better intervals, with coverage closer to the desired confidence level.
+In our earlier assessment of the variance estimator (see 9.2.3), we also found Linear Regression had lower degrees of freedom, meaning it might have notably wider intervals if they were calculated more carefully.
 See Exercise 9.10.4.

 9.4 Measures for Inferential Procedures (Hypothesis Tests)

 Hypothesis testing procedures aim to control the level of false positives, corresponding to the probability that the null hypothesis is rejected when it holds in truth.
-The level of a testing procedure is often denoted as \(\alpha\), and it has become conventional in many fields to conduct tests with a level of \(\alpha = .05\).14 Just as in the case of confidence intervals, hypothesis testing procedures can sometimes be developed that will have false positive rates exactly equal to the intended level \(\alpha\).
-However, in many other problems, hypothesis testing procedures involve approximations or assumption violations, so that the actual rate of false positives might deviate from the intended \(\alpha\)-level.
+The level of a testing procedure is often denoted as \(\alpha\), and it has become conventional in many fields to conduct tests with a level of \(\alpha = .05\).15 Just as in the case of confidence intervals, hypothesis testing procedures can sometimes be developed that will have false positive rates exactly equal to the intended level \(\alpha\).
+However, in many other problems, hypothesis testing procedures involve approximations or simplifying assumptions, so that the actual rate of false positives might deviate from the intended \(\alpha\)-level.
+Knowing the risk of this is important.
 When we evaluate a hypothesis testing procedure, we are concerned with two primary measures of performance: validity and power.

 9.4.1 Validity